sharkdp/vivid/README.md

 and the [color themes](themes/).
 In contrast to [`dircolors`](https://www.gnu.org/software/coreutils/manual/html_node/dircolors-invocation.html#dircolors-invocation), the database and the themes are organized in different files.
-This allows users to choose and customize color themes independent from the content.
+This allows users to choose and customize color themes independent from the collection of file extensions.
 Instead of using (cryptic) ANSI escape codes, colors can be specified in the `RRGGBB` format and will be translated to either truecolor (24-bit) ANSI codes or 8-bit codes for older terminal emulators.

 #### Usage
 ``` bash